programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 To move the author image, select the "translate" tool from the button-menu directly above the hierarchy panel.
 Then, select the author image in your hierarchy panel.
 You can know move your author image in the x, y, or z axis by clicking on dragging on the red, blue, or green arrows.

-{% include figure.html src="../images/ar-dev-1-5.png" caption="Use the Translate tool to move game objects in your scene view." %}

 {% include figure.html src="../images/ar-dev-2.gif" caption="Use the Translate tool to move game objects in your scene view." %}

 To resize the author image, select the "scale" tool and adjust the width and height proportionally by clicking and dragging on the white cube in the center of the image.

-{% include figure.html src="../images/ar-dev-1-6.png" caption="Use the scale tool to resize game objects in your scene view." %}

 {% include figure.html src="../images/ar-dev-3.gif" caption="Use the scale tool to resize game objects in your scene view." %}

 To rotate the author image, select the "rotate" tool and adjust the image by clicking and dragging on the red, blue, or green circle.

-{% include figure.html src="../images/ar-dev-1-7.png" caption="Use the Rotate tool to rotate game objects in your scene view." %}

 {% include figure.html src="../images/ar-dev-4.gif" caption="Use the Rotate tool to rotate game objects in your scene view." %}